 - Hilton Honors Aspire Card from American Express

-A Priority Pass membership may not always get you into the nicest airport lounges, but it can really make a difference during those long connections.
-And there are some airports where you’ll find it to be more useful than others, especially now that they’ve started adding restaurants to their network.
+A Priority Pass membership may not always get you into the nicest airport lounges but it can really make a difference during long connections.
+There are some airports where you’ll find it to be more useful than others, especially now that they’ve started adding restaurants to the network.

 Best US Cities for Priority Pass Airport Lounge Membership

 Priority Pass is constantly growing its network of lounges and adding more perks to the membership.
 Right now your membership gets you: